 OICI (USAID), Ghana (2004)

-OA and OICI have collaborated through a feeding program, where food rations are distributed to orphans and vulnerable children (OVCs) and people living with HIV AIDS.
-There are currently about 553 beneficiaries.
-The collaboration started in 2004.
+OAfrica and OICI have collaborated through a feeding program, where food rations are distributed to orphans and vulnerable children (OVCs) and people living with HIV AIDS.